Chapter 1

 I glanced back to see him standing with his sword out.
 The three human servants, two males and a female, circled us.
 Their clothing was little more than rags, their forms thin, but appearances could be deceiving.
 Servants were almost as strong as vampires, and almost as fast, though they lacked vampire mind tricks and a thirst for blood.

 “Watch my back,” I growled to Steifan.
-I hefted my sword, looking to the man who’d tried to impale me in my sleep.
+I hefted my sword, looking at the man who’d tried to impale me in my sleep.
 “Well, are you going to avenge your fallen master, or are we going to stare at each other all day?”

 They attacked.
 The man with the dagger fell easily to my blade.
 The second man went for Steifan, and I could only hope he’d be alright.
 The woman wielded her blade like she knew how to use it, and her rage-filled eyes were on me.
 Her brown hair hung limp and loose down to her waist, adding to the feral appearance provided by her tattered clothing.